 Top 14 leaders Bordeaux-Begles too strong for Castres

-Bordeaux (AFP) – Bordeaux-Begles dominated Castres to win 23-10 on Saturday and increase their lead at the top of the French Top 14 table.
+Bordeaux (AFP) – Bordeaux-Begles dominated Castres to win 23-10 on Saturday and increase their lead at the top of the French Top 14 table, while reigning champions Toulouse lost at home to Racing 92.

 Bordeaux's fifth straight league victory took them 10 points clear of Montpellier, who beat La Rochelle 29-23 to move into second place.